India Taekwondo

 India Taekwondo is the national governing body for taekwondo in India.
 It replaced Taekwondo Federation of India from July 2019.
 It is affiliated to World Taekwondo and bears recognition from Ministry of Youth Affairs & Sports.

-Due to ongoing disputes among the office bearers of the previous governing body of erstwhile Taekwondo Federation of India, the Indian Olympic Association took matters into its own hands and formed a adhoc committee for taekwondo federation of India in its Annual General Body Meeting 2019, to provide relief to affected Taekwondo athletes nationwide.
-The adhoc committee was tasked to create a new legal entity to replace the then existing Taekwondo Federation of India within 6 Months of its constitution.
-The same adhoc committee emerged as "India Taekwondo" and submitted its stand to the World Taekwondo & Indian Olympic Association.
+Due to ongoing disputes among the office bearers of the previous governing body of erstwhile Taekwondo Federation of India, the Indian Olympic Association took matters into its own hands and formed an ad hoc committee for taekwondo federation of India in its Annual General Body Meeting 2019, to provide relief to affected Taekwondo athletes nationwide.
+The ad hoc committee was tasked to create a new legal entity to replace the then existing Taekwondo Federation of India within 6 Months of its constitution.
+The same ad hoc committee emerged as "India Taekwondo" and submitted its stand to the World Taekwondo & Indian Olympic Association.
 This decision was welcomed and accepted by the WT President in an email dated 9 July 2019, however the decision of the Indian Olympic Association is not yet clear on the matter.

 Even after clear stand of World Taekwondo regarding India Taekwondo being the only national sport federation for Taekwondo in India, a faction led by officials of dis-affiliated & de-recognized Taekwondo Federation of India without providing the factual information and stand of World Taekwondo, pleaded to permit themselves to conduct the elections for their society as per Indian Societies Act 1860 to the Delhi High Court.
 The Apex court considered the plea & passed an order for conduction of elections & appointed Court Commissioner cum Returning Officer for the same.